Analysis of optimal portfolio on finite and small-time horizons for a stochastic volatility model with multiple correlated assets: Approximating portfolio

 \subsection{Generating the approximating portfolio}

-In this section, we generate a close-to-optimal portfolio near the time to horizon $ (T-t) $ by substituting the first-order approximation of utility function \eqref{U_hat} into the optimal portfolio \eqref{pi_hat}.
-The generated portfolio yields an expected utility function close to the maximum expected utility.
-We also control the error by the square of the time to the horizon $ (T-t)^2 $.
+In this subsection, we generate a close-to-optimal portfolio near the time to horizon $ (T-t) $ by substituting the first-order approximation of utility function \eqref{U_hat} into the optimal portfolio \eqref{pi_hat}.
+In the following lemma, we also prove that the generated portfolio yields an expected utility function close to the maximum expected utility, and the error is controlled by the square of the time to the horizon $ (T-t)^2 $.
 In the financial context, this will provide a practical way to obtain an optimal portfolio, with control on the errors.

 \begin{theorem} Let $ \tau \in [t, T] $.
 Denote $ \boldsymbol{\hat{X}}(\tau) = \big(\widehat{X}_1(\tau),\dots,\widehat{X}_n(\tau)\big) $.
 For $ i = 1,\dots,n $, the wealth $ \widehat{X}_i(\tau) $ is

 where the optimal portfolio $ \widetilde{\pi}_i\big(\tau,\boldsymbol{\hat{X}}(\tau),Y(\tau)\big) $ is given by